In this article

 A functional alcoholic is one of the five subtypes of alcoholism.
 The other types are:1

 A functional alcoholic can also carry out daily activities like everyone else.
-They are able to manage different aspects of their life — be it their job, family, or home.
+They can manage different aspects of their life — be it their job, family, or home.

 Here are some signs that you may be a high-functioning alcoholic: